 Spreads and condiments

 There’s so much versatility when it comes to sending food in care packages when you stuff the box full of spreads, condiments, and spices.
-They add a lot of flavor and can change up the same old, same old that your recipient might be feeling– especially if they eat regularly from a cafeteria.
+They add a lot of flavor and can change up the same old, same old that your recipient might be feeling– especially if they eat regularly from a cafeteria or find themselves bored by healthy snack regimens.

 - peanut butter and single-serving nut butters